Thomas Peterffy: Personal life

 He was married to Dale McDonald, and they had three children together, two daughters and a son, William Peterffy.
 They later divorced.

 He is an avid equestrian.
 He lives in Palm Beach, Florida.
-In 2020, he sold his 80-acre Connecticut estate for $21 million after originally listing it for $65M in 2015.
+He owns a home in Aspen, Colorado.
+In 2020, he sold his 80-acre Connecticut estate for $21 million after originally listing it for $65 million in 2015.